Nolan Jones Player Props: Rockies vs. Dodgers

 Nolan Jones At The Plate

-- Jones is batting .316 with eight doubles, five home runs and 12 walks.
+- Jones is hitting .320 with eight doubles, five home runs and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.